TristanAgaesse/VirtualMaterials/README.md

 Install the package
 	Go to the folder containing the VirtualMaterial folder.
 	Then install this package with the command "pip install ./VirtualMaterials".
+	In windows the command line can be entered in a ipython console using !pip instead of pip

 Developping tutorial